River Nith

 The River Nith (Abhainn Nid; Common Brittonic: Nowios) is a river in south-west Scotland.
-The Nith rises in the Carsphairn hills of East Ayrshire, more precisely between Prickeny Hill and Enoch Hill, 4.4 mi east of Dalmellington.
+The Nith rises in the Carsphairn hills of East Ayrshire, between Prickeny Hill and Enoch Hill, 4.4 mi east of Dalmellington.
 For the majority of its 70 mi course it flows in a south-easterly direction through Dumfries and Galloway and then into the Solway Firth at Airds Point.

 The territory through which the river flows is called Nithsdale (historically known as "Stranit" from Strath Nid, "valley of the Nith").

 Length

 For estuaries the principle followed is that the river should be visible at all times.
 The measurement therefore follows the centre of the river at low tide and the mouth of the river is assumed to be at the coastal high tide mark.
 In Scotland this does not generally make a significant difference, except for rivers draining into shallow sloping sands of the Irish Sea and Solway Firth, notably the Nith.
 At low tide, the sea recedes to such an extent that the length of the Nith is extended by 13 km to 113.8 km (70.7 miles), making it Scotland's seventh longest river.